-Find out more about the rules of towing trailers with medium sized vehicles between 3.5 and 7.5 tonnes.
-Maximum authorised mass (MAM) of vehicles and trailers means the maximum weight allowed, also known as the gross vehicle weight.
+There are rules for towing trailers with medium sized vehicles between 3.5 and 7.5 tonnes.
+There are also maximum loads allowed, known as maximum authorised mass (MAM) or gross vehicle weight.

-A subcategory of category C which includes medium-sized goods vehicles 3.5 to 7.5 tonnes MAM (see below for explanation), which may be coupled with a trailers up to 750kg MAM allowing a combination of up to 8.25 tonnes MAM.
+A subcategory of category C which includes medium-sized goods vehicles 3.5 to 7.5 tonnes MAM, which may be coupled with a trailers up to 750kg MAM allowing a combination of up to 8.25 tonnes MAM.

-The combination of vehicle and trailer must not exceed 12 tonnes MAM, and the laden weight of the trailer must not exceed the unladen weight of the towing vehicle.
+The combination of vehicle and trailer must not exceed 12 tonnes MAM and the laden weight of the trailer must not exceed the unladen weight of the towing vehicle.

 Drivers of 18 years of age may also drive C1+E vehicles but the vehicle trailer combination is limited to 7.5 tonnes MAM.